 The church which provoked the ire of this local Muslim community was initially built in 2003, and local Christians have awaited the church’s official legal approval for many years.
 Throughout the process, Muslims in the area have rejected the legitimacy of the new church, asserting that the construction or restoration of a church contradicts Islamic law.
 The Conditions of Omar, thought to have been written by Caliph Omar I, is one Islamic text they refer to.
 The text dictates that no churches should ever be built or repaired and that Christians must make do with preexisting churches only.
 The recent attack, reacting to the church’s official legalization via a decree signed by Egypt’s Prime Minister, is wholly predictable in this context of stubborn Muslim opposition.

 In response to the recent attacks, local police increased their presence in the village, anticipating continual outrage among Muslims, many motivated by the encouragement of their imams.
-Unfortunately, the phenomenon of Muslim against Church constructions or repairs is common in Egypt.
-This conflict follows an oft repeated pattern: a church is developed and Muslims riot.
+Unfortunately, the phenomenon of Muslims against Church constructions or repairs is common in Egypt.
+This conflict follows an oft-repeated pattern: a church is developed, and Muslims riot.
 Muslim protests are often also successful, and authorities bow to the pressure of the majority.
 As a result, Christian communities and churches are suppressed.
-This is one of the many ways in which the Muslim majority persecutes Christians in Egypt.
+This is one of the many ways the Muslim majority persecutes Christians in Egypt.